Chadnaut/WaraWara-Plaza-XML-Generator/README.md

 - `config/` - sample config
 - `icons/` - contains topic icons
 - `painting/` - contains post paintings
-- `config.ini` - config example, edit as necessary
+- `config.ini` - config to generate xml - edit as necessary
 - `plaza.py` - this is where the magic happens!
 - `README.md` - you are here